gps-saas/traccar-whatsapp/README.md

-# Traccar GPS with WhatsApp Integration
+# Traccar Notifications with WhatsApp Integration

 This script integrates Traccar GPS notifications with WhatsApp, enabling you to receive notifications directly via WhatsApp.
 It uses PM2 for process management and Yarn for dependency management.